pnp/blog/content_to_be_cleaned/how-to-beautify-your-power-apps.md

 -   a cancel icon

-Group these controls; it\'s easier to work with them then.
+Group these controls; it's easier to work with them then.
 -   Now create a textlabel (or a button, or an image\... something that our user will click on to see the pop up).